letsencrypt/cp-cps/CP-CPS.md

 ### 4.9.4 Revocation request grace period

 There is no grace period for a revocation request.
-A revocation request must be made as soon as circumstances requiring revocation are confirmed.
+A revocation request must be made as soon as reasonably possible after circumstances requiring revocation are confirmed.

 ### 4.9.5 Time within which CA must process the revocation request